 As you have seen in the above illustration, white had more space advantage than black (because its pieces were developed.
 So ultimately due to this extra advantage white won the game.

-Now let’s understand what is the time advantage and how it is related with developing a chess piece.
+Now let’s understand what is the time advantage and how it is related to developing a chess piece.

 Time advantage means you are ahead compared to your opponent in terms of moves.

-From the above illustration we discussed, you might have noticed that how black’s knight and bishop were waiting to move but couldn’t because white was constantly attacking its king.
+From the above illustration we discussed, you might have noticed how black’s knights and bishops were waiting to move but couldn’t because white was constantly attacking their king.

-So it was important for black to first save its king rather than to develop its undeveloped knight and bishop.
+So it was important for black to first save their king rather than to develop its undeveloped knight and bishop.

 Thus it can be said that black was lagging behind white in one of the most important resources in the chess game that is time.